SAP DQM Derivations

 • Central governance

-Derivation and validation rules are centrally managed, viewable by all users with appropriate authorizations and usable in all MDG processes.
+Derivation and validation rules are centrally managed, viewable by authorized users and usable in all MDG processes.

 Limitations of DQM Derivations.